 Pigeon Rocks in Raouche

 This is the most iconic destination in Beirut, the one you get to see in most pictures promoting the destination.
-This marvelous piece of nature has two stunning rocks located in the middle of the ocean and is the perfect place to enjoy the sunset.
+This marvellous piece of nature has two stunning rocks located in the middle of the ocean and is the perfect place to enjoy the sunset.
 The corniche which offers amazing views of the rocks is lined with several cafes offering great views of the Pigeon Rocks or you can simply enjoy a peaceful walk along the seaside promenade.
 For those interested, you may also take a boat ride which will take you very close.
 However, personally, I enjoyed the views from a distance and from a height, such as from the Bay Rock Café.

 Beauty & Nature